danryan/chef-workflow-testlib/README.md

 up converging them again will resolve each other and configure them appropriately.

-**The next bit I hope to make a little easier to use in the near future, but here's the gory details**:

-`@@dependencies` is a small structure which is intended to be appended to, and describes in each array a call to `provision`.
-Consequently, the role, number of servers to provision, and the servers it depends on (more on this later) are listed here.
-This is done in the `initialize` routine of the parent class, which we call immediately, then we wait for them to provision, then do a second chef-client run with our SSH tooling.

 The good news is that we don't have to (but can) tear these servers down during a run or even between runs if they're not causing problems, and you can always check from a fresh provision by running the `chef:clean:machines` task before